-Girls on the Run participants during the fall 2018 race at Sweet Briar College.
-Photo by Karen Smith Photography
+Girls on the Run participants have a blast at the fall 2016 5K at Sweet Briar.
+Photo by Mariana Boska/Karen Smith Photographer

-Sweet Briar’s Dairy Loop will be abuzz with joggers and sprinters once again as Girls on the Run of Central Virginia returns to campus for one of the council’s two Spring Celebration 5Ks.
+Sweet Briar College will once again host Girls on the Run of Central Virginia for one of the council’s Spring Celebration 5Ks.
 The race starts at 9:30 a.m.
-Saturday, May 4, with pre-race activities scheduled to begin at 8 a.m.
+Saturday, April 29, with pre-race activities scheduled to begin at 8 a.m.

-Girls on the Run of Central Virginia is an independent council of Girls on the Run International, a network of more than 200 councils across 50 states and the District of Columbia.
-Girls between the ages of 8 and 13 spend 12 weeks in the program, including training to prepare for the semiannual 5K — a culminating event that recognizes and celebrates their efforts.
+Girls on the Run of Central Virginia is an independent Council of Girls on the Run International, a network of more than 200 councils across 50 states and the District of Columbia.
+Girls spend 12 weeks in the program, including training to prepare for the semiannual 5K — a culminating event that recognizes and celebrates their efforts.

-Since fall 2011, Sweet Briar has proudly supported the program and its mission to “inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.”
-It provides a picturesque route, as well as student and staff volunteers to help direct traffic, as running buddies and with pre-race activities such as face painting and the “happy-hair” station.
+Since fall 2011, the College has provided a picturesque route, as well as student and staff volunteers to help direct traffic, as running buddies and with pre-race activities such as face painting and the “happy-hair” station.
 Celebration 5Ks take place each fall and spring.

-Council director Mary Hansen is expecting more than 250 girls for the May event, along with their coaches, volunteers, family, friends and community runners.
+Council director Mary Hansen is expecting more than 250 girls for the April event, along with their coaches, volunteers, family and friends and community runners.
 In all, about 800 people will be on campus for the event.

-It has been 14 years since Hansen began setting up the Central Virginia council, launching the program one year later at Holy Cross Regional School.
-In 2006, there were two teams with a total of 26 girls.
-Last year — and the year before, too — the council served more than 1,000 girls.
+Hansen began setting up the Central Virginia council in 2005, launching the program in spring 2006 at Holy Cross Regional School.
+Back then, there were two teams with a total of 26 girls.
+Last year, the council served 1,100 girls.

 For more information, email firstname.lastname@example.org